 These are the same numbers displayed in the footer of the designer but organized in a way that may be easier for some to read.

-- Display Markup/Margin button – use this to toggle change the Margin/Markup column on the Designer.
-Just so you know, you don’t see those changes here on the Numbers tab.
+- Display Markup/Margin button – use this to change the Margin/Markup column on the Designer.
+So that you know, you don’t see those changes here on the Numbers tab.

 The advantage of this tab is that you can make live adjustments and see how it affects the proposal numbers on the fly.
-Change the percentage of a modifier or mark a modifier as applying to Parts, and the numbers on the proposal will update in real-time.
+For example, change the percentage of a modifier or mark a modifier as applying to Parts, and the numbers on the proposal will update in real-time.